yigitda/DesignDaily/README.md

 Additional Resources
 Introduction
 DesignDaily is a SwiftUI application that demonstrates modern app architecture using the MVVM pattern, Coordinator pattern, SOLID principles, and Swift's concurrency model with async/await.
 The app focuses on clean code, scalability, and testability.

+Getting Started
+Prerequisites
+ - Xcode 15 or later
+ - Swift 5.9 or later

+Setup
+ 1. Clone the repository using `git clone <repo-url>`.
+ 2. Open `DesignDaily/DesignDaily.xcodeproj` in Xcode.
+ 3. Select the `DesignDaily` target and choose a simulator or device.
+ 4. Build and run the app using **Product > Run** or `Cmd+R`.

+Running Tests
+ 1. In Xcode select **Product > Test** or press `Cmd+U`.
+ 2. The test suites in `DesignDailyTests` and `DesignDailyUITests` will execute.

+Dependencies
+  - The project relies solely on SwiftUI and other Apple frameworks.
+No external packages are required.

 Project Overview
 The app includes the following features: